KRLGroup/Clustered-Compositional-Explanations/README.md

 where:
 - *unit* is the index of the neuron
 - *unit_activations* are the activations of the considered neuron
-- *activation_range* is the activation range to consider to compute the concept masking
+- *activation_range* is the activation range to consider to compute the label masking score
 - *label_mask* is the mask of the labels associated with the current activation range
 - *mask_shape* is the shape of a segmentation mask
 - *layer_name* is the name of the layer where the neuron is placed